 - Final interview: Candidates are then invited to a final round of interviews with senior management.

 The candidates should be prepared with information about the organization, its business goals, leadership, vision, etc, they are going for the interview.
-It is also important to research the existing and also probable competitors.
+It is also important to research the existing and probable competitors.
 Below listed are some interview questions that can be asked in Investment Banking Fresher Jobs and the probable answers which the candidate can elaborate further –

 Why investment banking, what interests you in this field?